Max0513/Turn-over-analysis---Saliford-/README.md

 ## Chalenges
 ```
-Learning to work in a multi-folder project template with version control
+This project was my first experience with version control as well as in a multiple folder project that needs interaction between multiple files
 ```
-- Had to figure out how to save and load files to and from different folders and have them interact with one another without introducing bugs
+- I had to figure out a clear organisation method to present the project.
+I settled on the cookiecutter data template that I adapted to my needs
-- Lost a day of work due to forgetting to commit progress
+- I lost a day of work due to forgetting to commit progress, had to learn the hard way to never do that again.
 ## Next step